 Some records inspire us, and there are those that we wish to break; the same is with cricket.
-However, there are some cricket records, which embarrass the players and no one would be interested to break them.
+However, there are some cricket records, which embarrass the players and no one would be interested in breaking them.
 Let us look at those records that cricketers want to forget soon.

 The chief intention of a batsman is to hit every bowl bowled to them in the fastest format of cricket, Twenty20.
 And also to score decent runs for their team.
 What would you call a cricketer who has most ducks in his T20I career?
-T Dilshan from Sri Lanka has played 80 matches in his career with 10 ducks.
+T Dilshan from Sri Lanka has played 80 matches in his career with ten ducks.
 This is the most by any player, followed by former England cricketer Luke Wright.
 In his Twenty20 career, he has played 51 matches with nine ducks.

 Who is the bowler that has the worst bowling economy rate in Twenty20 International?
 Andre Russell from West Indies has a bowling economy rate of 9.24 in 43 matches.
 He has so far bowled around 85 overs.
 Thisara Perera from Sri Lanka is not much far behind Russell who has a bowling economy rate of 9.03.
 He has bowled 155 overs in 68 matches.

 When we talk about the worst economy rate in a particular inning, three bowlers collectedly ranked one, who have given 41 runs each in their two overs that they bowled.
 R Ashwin from India, Mark Watt from Scotland and Jeffrey Vanderay from Sri Lanka bowled with an economy of 20.50 against Australia, Afghanistan and New Zealand respectively.